codebydant/DBScan-PCL-Optimized/README.md

            --cap-add sys_ptrace \
            -p 127.0.0.1:2222:22 \
            --user=pcl \
-           --volume=[PATH TO YOUR PCD FOLDER]:/home/pcl/project/pcd \
+           --volume=[PATH TO YOUR PCD FOLDER]:/tmp \
-           -t danieltobon43/dbscan-octrees:1.0-ubuntu-20-04 pcd/[YOUR PCD FILENAME]
+           -t dbscan-octrees:1.1-alpine3.15 --cloudfile /tmp/[YOUR PCD FILENAME]
 ```
 #### example:
 I have a `.pcd` file called [Tree2.pcd](https://drive.google.com/file/d/1jyE85Dt51LqQmCdbWaXeE_TGrRCpOgS-/view?usp=sharing) stored in:
 ```
 /home/user/Downloads/pcd/Tree2.pcd
 ```
-To run a docker container with the previous `.pcd` file I will use `pwd` from ubuntu to get my current directory path in the terminal and then:
+To run a docker container with the previous `.pcd` file I will open a terminal in "Downloads folder" and use `pwd` from ubuntu to get my current directory path in the terminal and then:
 ```
 docker run --rm -it \
            --volume=/tmp/.X11-unix:/tmp/.X11-unix:rw \